Ghee for a Ketogenic Diet

 Being Lactose Friendly

 A Keto diet should be friendly to your digestive system.
 It should not exaggerate or trigger any existing issues.
 For example, if at all you are sourcing fats for your Keto Diet, you could rather do it the safest and least complex way possible.
-Desi cow Ghee, during its preparation, loses the milk solids.
+Bilona Cow Ghee, during its preparation, loses the milk solids.
 This deems Ghee to be lactose friendly.
 In turn, this makes it easy for you to consume fats without worrying about your digestion getting sabotaged – in case you are lactose intolerant.

 Contains Butyrate, Vitamins and CLA